-In our first month on the farm we had loads of quolls, there were six or so around the dog food the first night we put it out.
+We had loads of quolls, there were six or so – both the dark and light eastern variety – around the dog bowl the first night we put dog food out.

-The quolls soon disappeared, presumably because we got two dogs, although we still see quolls around.
+The quolls soon disappeared from around the house, presumably because we got two dogs, although we still see quolls around the farm.

-We have small caves in a gully that are probably the homes of wombats, but I did wonder if they might have been used by other animals.
+We have small caves in a gully that I thought were probably the homes of wombats, but I did wonder if they might have been used by other animals.

 But the story is worth telling simply because it is true.
 It is odd that we heard this sound only on one occasion, when we first moved in, and never again.

-We have dozens of wallabies on our property, pademelons and big greys, we have possums, and wombats.
+We have dozens of wallabies on our property at times, pademelons and big greys, we have possums, and wombats.
 But unless you go out at night you would hardly know they are there, aside from all the poo.